 Theorem 1.
-Algorithm handle in Fig. 8 terminates in O(s+u) time.
+Algorithm handle in Figure §8 terminates in O(s + u) time.

 Proof.
-Handling an event involves finding a process using a port name is and the solutions to which this process belongs.
-Finding this information can be accomplished in O(1) time in our implementation (lines 2 and 4).
-The computation of the maximum time out can be accomplished in O(s) time (line 6).
-Getting the Work Graph and the Work Queue instances can be accomplished in O(1) time (lines 7 and 8).
-Lines 9 and 10 add the target binding to the Work Graph and to the Work Queue databases, respectively, which can also be accomplished in O(1) time.
-The loop in lines 11-14 iterates u times at most.
-Lines 12 and 13 can be implemented in O(1) time since they just create an object and add it to a set.
-As a conclusion, the algorithm handle terminates in O(s+u) time. \Box
+Handling an event involves finding a process by means of a port name and the solutions to which this process belongs.
+Finding this information can be accomplished in O(1) time in our implementation, cf. Section §3 (lines §2 and §4).
+The computation of the maximum time out can be easily accomplished in O(s) time (line §6).
+Getting the Work Graph and the Work Queue instances can be accomplished in O(1) time (lines §7 and §8).
+Lines §9 and §10 add the target binding to the Work Graph and to the Work Queue databases, respectively, which can also be accomplished in O(1) time.
+The loop in lines §11-§14 iterates u times at most.
+Lines §12 and §13 can be implemented in O(1) time since they just create an object and add it to a set.
+As a conclusion, Algorithm handle terminates in O(s + u) time.

 Corollary 1.
-In a given ecosystem, there must be an upper bound to s + u because the number of solutions in a company's ecosystem is finite, which in turn implies that there is an upper bound to the number of source bindings in an event.
+In a given ecosystem, there must be an upper bound to s + u because the number of solutions in a company's ecosystem must be finite, which in turn implies that there must also be an upper bound to the number of source bindings in an event.
 As a conclusion algorithm handle terminates in O(1) time in a given ecosystem.

-6.3.
-Detecting errors
+6.2 Detecting Errors